id-Software/DOOM-3-BFG/README.md

 * Win64 support and Visual Studio support up to VS 2019
 * OS X support
 * OpenAL Soft sound backend primarily developed for Linux but works on Windows as well
-* Bink video support through libbinkdec or FFmpeg (thanks to Daniel Gibson)
+* Bink video support through libbinkdec (thanks to Daniel Gibson) or FFmpeg (thanks to Carl Kenner)
 * PNG image support
 * Soft shadows using PCF hardware shadow mapping
 	The implementation uses sampler2DArrayShadow and PCF which usually